RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 * Install the necessary packages (`pip install -r requirements.txt`)
 * Check the Stardog SPARQL endpoint URL in the `TUTORIAL_REPOSITORY` variable in **both** `src/tutorial.py` and `src/static/js/tutorial.js`.
 * If you haven't done so, install **Stardog** and make sure it is running.
   * By default, the script assumes a Stardog database with the name 'tutorial' running at <http://localhost:5820/tutorial>.
-  * The database should have reasoning set to `SL` and "SameAs reasoning" to `FULL`.
+  * The database should have `reasoning set to `SL` and "SameAs reasoning" to `FULL`.
 	* Start your Stardog server with `stardog-admin server start --disable-security` (don't forget the `--disable-security` flag!).
 To stop Stardog, run `stardog-admin server stop`.
 	* If you want to use a different name or location (i.e. not running on localhost, port 5820) you need to set the `TUTORIAL_REPOSITORY` variable in `src/tutorial.py`, and make appropriate modifications to the Stardog configuration.
+* Run the tutorial from within the `src` directory by running `python tutorial.py`

 Other information on how to run the tutorial can be found in the readme file on the GitHub page of the tutorial: <https://github.com/RinkeHoekstra/semantic-web-application-tutorial>.

 #### The Ultimate Test: does it work?

 * In step 10,
   * type `Aspirin`, (this retrieves all matches for Aspirin from Linked Life Data)